Become a better rescuer.

 Pros: Great range, good scan mode, simple controls, easy updates, excellent perpendicular reception range.

 Cons: More expensive.
-Ineffective analog mode.
+Lame analog mode.